-Get to know the best of Blue Ridge, 90 minutes north of Atlanta, with this series of posts featuring top five picks for hiking, waterfall watching and family fun.
+Get to know the best of Blue Ridge, 90 minutes north of Atlanta, on these top five picks for hiking in the area.

-1. Three Forks to Long Creek Falls – The hike to Long Creek Falls is a great way to experience the Appalachian Trail.
-This adventure includes a scenic 5.3-mile drive into the forest following Noontootla Creek to the Three Forks area where you will begin your two-mile round-trip hike following Long Creek to a beautiful cascading waterfall with two drops totaling 50 feet.
+The hike to Long Creek Falls is a great way to experience the Appalachian Trail.
+This adventure includes a scenic 5.3-mile drive into the forest following Noontootla Creek to the Three Forks area, where you will begin your two-mile round-trip hike following Long Creek to a beautiful cascading waterfall with two drops totaling 50 feet.
 Take a picnic to enjoy at the falls.

-4. Aska Trails – This is a popular 17-mile trail system near Blue Ridge, with hikes that intersect and loop ranging from one- to 5.5-miles.
+The Aska Trails Area is is a popular 17-mile trail system near Blue Ridge, with hikes that intersect and loop ranging from one- to 5.5-miles.

-Visit the Self-guided Tours page on www.BlueRidgeMountains.com for complete descriptions and driving directions.
+Visit www.BlueRidgeMountains.com for complete descriptions and driving directions.

 If you go:

 From lake-view with a mountain vista and room for 20 to cabins hidden away and built only for two (hot tub included!), find links to cabin rental companies at www.BlueRidgeMountains.com.